[WinSAT may be altered or unavailable for releases after Windows 8.1.]

 You can use the Windows System Assessment Tool (WinSAT) API to initiate formal and ad hoc assessments of the computer's hardware configuration, retrieve the base score for the computer and scores for each subcomponent of the assessment, and retrieve details of the assessment, such as the details of the processor that was assessed.

-You can initiate formal and ad hoc assessments of the computer.
+After Windows 8.1 you can initiate formal and ad hoc assessments of the computer.
 A formal assessment assesses the following subcomponents of the computer:

 - Primary disk

 To initiate a formal assessment, call the IInitiateWinSATAssessment::InitiateFormalAssessment method.
 The results of formal assessments are saved in the assessment store and can be retrieved at a later date.

 Typically, you use ad hoc assessments to assess only one subcomponent of the computer, for example, the CPU or the memory.
 However, you can use the formal switch to assess all subcomponents.
 To initiate an ad hoc assessment, call the IInitiateWinSATAssessment::InitiateAssessment method.
 Note that the results of ad hoc assessments are not saved in the assessment store.

 To retrieve notification when progress is made or when the assessment completes, implement the IWinSATInitiateEvents interface.

 You cannot run formal assessments remotely or on a computer that is running on batteries.
 You also cannot remotely run an ad hoc assessment on the graphics subcomponent.

 You can retrieve the base score of the computer and the score for each subcomponent of the assessment.
 You can use the API to retrieve the scores for only formal assessments.
 To retrieve the scores for ad hoc assessments, you must include the -xml argument in the command line to save the assessment results to an XML file and then parse the file for the subcomponent's score.